SennikovPavelQA/Portfolio/Postman_Dummy/README.md

 The created Postman collection allows for easy and effective interaction with the [Dummy API](https://dummyapi.io/docs "Dummy API"), providing a user-friendly interface for various user data operations.

-### Additional Details:

-*   The Postman collection utilizes clear and descriptive names and descriptions for each request, making it easy to use and understand.
-*   The collection is tested and ensures the correct functionality of all requests.
-*   The request code is optimized and concise, enhancing its readability and ease of modification.

-### Evaluation:

-This work demonstrates proficiency in utilizing Postman to create effective and user-friendly request collections, a valuable skill for API-driven development.